hey-august/hey-august/README.md

 ---

+## Open source

+I have contributed to the following open-source projects:

+- SignalWire
+- FreeSWITCH
+- JSON Schema
+- ElevenLabs
+- Awesome Docs
+- Hugo

+---

-## ⭐️ Favorite open-source projects
+## ⭐️ Favorite projects

 Here is a list of some of the projects I'm most interested in.